-Kosciuszko Wines is owned by the Mason family and is managed by Bill Mason.
-Bill has been involved in the production and marketing of wines in the Canberra and Southern New South Wales since 2004.
+Kosciuszko Wines is owned by the Mason family.
+Bill Mason has been involved in the production and marketing of wines in the ACT and Southern New South Wales since 2004.

 Kosciuszko was a military engineer, statesman, and military leader who became a national hero in Poland, and the United States.
 He fought in the Polish–Lithuanian Commonwealth’s struggles against Russia and Prussia, and on the American side in the American Revolutionary War.